An industry-led action plan

 What is SCAP 2020?

-SCAP has successfully brought together fashion retailers, charity retailers and textile recyclers to reduce the impacts of clothing consumed in the UK.
+SCAP successfully brought together fashion retailers, charity retailers and textile recyclers to reduce the impacts of clothing consumed in the UK.

-From 2012 to 2020 our pioneering industry-led action plan has delivered positive environmental and economic outcomes for forward-looking UK fashion and textiles organisations.
+From 2012 to 2020 our pioneering industry-led action plan delivered positive environmental and economic outcomes for forward-looking UK fashion and textiles organisations.

 WRAP has convened working groups, helped signatories identify improvement actions, set targets, measured and verified progress and shared expertise and best practice, enabling a significant proportion of the UK textiles industry to reduce the carbon, water and waste impacts of clothing products.